+1.)
 A staff member or volunteer may witness a SCA (sudden cardiac arrest).
 Therefore, it is crucial they know how to recognize the event, call 911 and start CPR immediately.
 Sudden witnessed unresponsiveness, or finding someone unresponsive, is the first sign for all staff to recognize.
 During an event, a person may not have purposeful breathing or chest movement.

 Treat the person as if he has a SCA until proven otherwise.
-Call 911 and start CPR.
+Call 911, start CPR, and use an AED.